KosyanMedia/burlesque/README.md

 ## Publish

-Publishes a message to the given queue.
-If there is a connection waiting to recieve a message from this queue, the message would be transfered directly to the awaiting connection.
+This endpoint is used to publish messages to a queue.
+If there is a connection waiting to recieve a message from this queue, the message will be handed directly to the awaiting worker.

 Publication can be done via both `GET` and `POST` methods.
-To publish a message via `GET` method use the `queue` argument to pass queue name and the `msg` argument to pass message body.
+Both methods use `queue` argument to pass queue name.
+When using `GET` method pass message body with `msg` argument.
 To publish a message via `POST` method pass message body via request body instead of the `msg` argument.

-Server will respond with `OK` message.
+In case of success, server will respond with status 200 and `OK` message.
+Otherwise, there will be status 500 and `FAIL` message.

 #### Example
 ```bash